SylphAI-Inc/AdalFlow/docs/source/resources/contributing.rst

 This file (``docs/source/conf.py``) contains configurations used by Sphinx, including extensions, templates, HTML theme, and language settings.

-**index.rst**

-The main document that serves as the home page of the documentation site.
-It includes the ``toctree`` which organizes the structure of the documentation.

 **Source Code Doc-string**

-Update doc-strings in your source code.
-Use `Google style docstrings <https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html>`_ and limit lines to 80 characters for better readability in various environments.
-Documentation updates can be done directly in the source code or by editing ``.rst`` files.
+Follow `Google style docstrings <https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html>`_ to update your source code docstrings.
+Limit lines to 80 characters for better readability in various environments.

 **RST Files**: Directly edit ``.rst`` files for broader changes or new sections.
 Use the ``.. toctree::`` directive to link documents.